Perfusionist: India

 In India, there are different programs for educating perfusionists.
-A three-year bachelor's degree program (most common) with one-year internship, a two-year post-graduate diploma are available.
-Bachelor's and master's degree in some reputed institutions (i.e. PGI Chandigarh, AIIMS New Delhi, jipmer, Gandhi Medical College, Bhopal, naryana groups Bangalore, Sawai Mansingh Medical College Jaipur, NIMS University, Sher-e-Kashmir Institute of Medical Sciences, Srinagar).
+A three-year bachelor's degree program, Bachelor in Cardiac Perfusion Technology, with about 19 subjects- Human Anatomy, Human Physiology, Biochemistry, Microbiology, Pharmacology, Pathology, Applied Physics, Applied Mathematics, Computer Applications, Introduction to Perfusion Technology, Cardiac Anatomy and Physiology, Cardiac Diseases and Disorders, Perfusion Equipment and Technology, Extracorporeal Circulation Techniques, Clinical Perfusion Practice, Critical Care Technology, General Surgery, Cardiac Surgery, Thoracic Surgery, Pediatric Surgery, Medical Ethics and Hospital Management, Research Methodology and Biostatistics and with one-year internship, a two-year post-graduate, Master in Cardiac Perfusion Technology, and diploma are available.
+Bachelor's and master's degree in some reputed institutions (i.e. PGI Chandigarh, AIIMS New Delhi, JIPMER, Gandhi Medical College, Bhopal, naryana groups Bangalore, Sawai Mansingh Medical College Jaipur, NIMS University, Sher-e-Kashmir Institute of Medical Sciences, Srinagar).
 Recently, the Board of Cardiovascular Perfusion of India introduced certification.

 Other countries

 In China, Egypt, and some South American countries, a clinical perfusionist is a medical doctor who has completed subspecialty training.

 In Argentina, a perfusionist is a medical doctor, usually a cardiologist, who has undertaken additional sub-specialty training.
 They are often referred to as hemodinamistas (hemodynamics specialists).

 In Europe, perfusionist education standards are set by the European organisation of perfusion, EBCP (The European Board of Cardiovascular Perfusion) and has been implemented in many European countries.
-The length of the eduacation and training varies between 1 and 4 years, depending on requirements for entering the program.
+The length of the education and training varies between 1 and 4 years, depending on requirements for entering the program.

 In the northern countries of Europe, Scandinavia including Sweden, Denmark and Norway, perfusionists are educated at Aarhus University at the Scandinavian School of Cardiopulmonary Technology.
 Most perfusionist candidates are educated intensive care nurses/anaesthetic nurses and the education includes a Master Thesis in Cardiopulmonary Technology.

 In the Dominican Republic, there is a master's program in perfusion from the Latin American Perfusion Association (ALAP), endorsed by the Universidad Nacional Pedro Henríquez Ureña.
 Graduates can also opt for certification from the Latin American Perfusion Board, a voluntary regional accreditation designed to guarantee professional standards.